ymoldabe/backend/wheres-my-pizza/README.md

 **Work Queue Pattern**
 - One producer sends tasks to a queue
-- Multiple consumers wait for the task to arrive, but only one receives it.
+- Multiple consumers wait for the task to arrive, but only one receives it
 - Each task is processed by exactly one consumer
 - Provides load distribution among workers